-The difference between strategic and operational leadership is not a simple one, and it is inevitable that there will be some blurring at times, which can lead to unhelpful conflict.
-It is vital therefore that the board and the charity's leaders and team members build a relationship of trust where they can discuss openly their roles and responsibilities and provide a healthy challenge to each other.
-The team will lead on the operational delivery of the strategy and day-to-day activity, reporting to trustees.
+The difference between strategic and operational leadership is not a simple one, and it is inevitable, especially with small charities, that there will be some blurring at times especially given trustees may also be involved in operational activities.
+It is vital therefore that the board and charity staff, where relevant, build a relationship of trust where they can discuss openly their roles and responsibilities and provide a healthy challenge to each other.
 As a trustee, you might ask yourself or discuss the following questions: